 Why should we optimise photographs for WordPress & the web?
 Firstly, no one likes a slow-loading site.
-Google definitely does not like a slow loading site.
+But more importantly, Google definitely does not like a slow loading site.

 Google will decrease your SERP (Search Engine Result Page), ranking at the very least if your page takes too long to load.